 One of the great maps in the record of Western Cartography

-Nice example of the 1870 edition of the W.W.
-De Lacy map of Montana, referred to by Carl Wheat as "one of the great maps in the record of Western Cartography."
+Nice example of the 1899 reprinting of W.W.
+De Lacy's 1865 map of Montana, referred to by Carl Wheat as "one of the great maps in the record of Western Cartography."

 As noted by Saunders, two copies of De Lacey's original manuscript map were created by De Lacy, one of which "shipped east for printing."
 Within the first year after its creation, printed editions of the map were published by Julius Hutawa in St. Louis and by Rae Smith of New York.
 The Smith edition includes an inset "Map showing the Routes from the Missouri River to Fort Laramie."
 Saunders notes two states of the Smith edition, one with no copyright and one with a copyright by S.T.
 Hauser.
 For many years, it was believed that the Smith map was the first printed edition of the map and was thereafter copied by Hutawa, but Saunders argues persuasively that the Hutawa is in fact the original source, which was copied by Smith (Saunders notes that Hutawa uses the earliest name for Helena, Prickly Pear City, whereas Smith uses a later name, Montana City.
 Hutawa also correctly spells Sublette's Road, whereas Smith erroneously includes Sablette's Road).

 Early Mapping of Yellowstone